 FINRA is not proposing to amend Rules 12904(f) and 13904(f), which provide that an award may contain an underlying rationale.
 This means that arbitrators would continue to be permitted to decide, on their own, to write an explained decision.
-Under the proposed rule change, if the panel decides on its own to write an explained decision, FINRA would not pay an additional honorarium to any panel member.
+Thus, as is currently the case, if the panel decides on its own to write an explained decision, FINRA would not pay an additional honorarium to any panel member.